-Toby Gascoigne – Performer (The Elves and The Shoemaker, The Emperor’s New Clothes) and Lyricist (The Emperor’s New Clothes and The Gingerbread Man)
+Toby Gascoigne – Performer (Puppet Panto, The Emperor’s New Clothes) and Lyricist (Puppet Panto, The Emperor’s New Clothes and The Gingerbread Man)

-Jenny Harrold – Performer (The Elves and The Shoemaker, The Emperor’s New Clothes)
+Jenny Harrold – Performer (Puppet Panto, The Emperor’s New Clothes)

-Ed Trotter – Assistant Director (The Gingerbread Man) and various other roles for various productions!
+Ed Trotter – Assistant Director (The Man Who Wanted to be a Penguin, Puppet Panto and The Gingerbread Man) and various other roles for various productions!

 Ed has known Stuff and Nonsense since he did a favour for a friend and worked as their touring Technician on Goldilocks and the 3 Bears, The 3 Little Pigs and The Elves and the Shoemaker in 2015.
-On the back of that he decided it would be quiet good fun to production manage and do the lighting design for The Emperor’s New Clothes and the company decided to do him a favour and let him!
-The Gingerbread Man in 2018 is his first go at assistant directing for anyone but he has enjoyed the fresh challenge having spent most of his career as production management for touring Dance companies including Candoco and Hofesh Shechter Company.
+On the back of that he decided it would be quite good fun to production manage and do the lighting design for The Emperor’s New Clothes and the company decided to do him a favour and let him!
+The Gingerbread Man in 2018 was his first go at assistant directing for anyone, but he has enjoyed the fresh challenge having spent most of his career in production management for touring dance companies including Candoco and Hofesh Shechter Company.

 Chloe Mantripp – Performer (The Gingerbread Man)